Cozary/Nameless-Trinkets/docs/trinkets/scarab_amulet.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Speed Multiplier**: Determina la velocidad extra que se le aplica.
+- **Speed ​​Multiplier Percentage**: Determines the extra speed applied.

 ## Notes:
 - FOV settings are changed from `nameless-trinkets-common.tmol`.